Ayoub-Enejjar/Map/README.md

-# A small programs that calculate the small distance between cities
+# the main goal of the program is to find the shortest pah between two nodes using
+Dijkstra's algorithm